Ryzom

-Ryzom, also known as The Saga of Ryzom, is a free and open source massively multiplayer online role-playing game (MMORPG) developed by Nevrax for Microsoft Windows, OS X, and Linux.
+Ryzom, also known as The Saga of Ryzom, is a free and open source massively multiplayer online role-playing game (MMORPG) for Microsoft Windows, OS X, and Linux.
+It was developed by Nevrax, released in 2004, and became free software in 2010.
+It takes place in a science fantasy world called Atys.

 Gameplay

 Ryzom features open world gameplay.
 Instead of character classes, it has a unique system for character abilities that allows players to construct custom actions like spells or attacks in detail.
 The game world is complex modeled, incorporating realistic effects like changing weather and seasons.
 Computer controlled entities ('mobs') display complex behaviors, and animals will, for example, graze in herds or hunt in packs.
 Ryzom offers a scenario editor that lets players design their own areas that can be uploaded and played on the official server.